top of page

 Where is Ammolite found?

-Gem quality Ammolite is only found in the Bearpaw geological formation along the slopes of Rockies in Southern Alberta, Canada.
+Gem-quality Ammolite is exclusively found within the Bearpaw geological formation along the slopes of the Rockies in Southern Alberta, Canada.

 Power